mha2112/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

     * As you work on the code, continually commit changes.
 Trained models you want to use in production must be committed to GitHub.
 * Connect your local git repo to GitHub.
 * Setup GitHub Actions on your repo.
 You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
-    * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
+    * Make sure you set up the GitHub Action to have the same version of Python as you used in development."

-# Data
+# Data-----from chat===Ray, "The goal of that cleaning step was to remove those errors, but this iteration appears to have removed those... so there's really no point in cleaning the data at all.
+It's already in an optimal state."
-* Download census.csv and commit it to dvc.
+(((((((* Download census.csv and commit it to dvc.---------pg.2 in comments says do not have to do)))))))))
 * This data is messy, try to open it in pandas and see what you get.
 * To clean it, use your favorite text editor to remove all spaces.